Preventing Back and Neck Pain

 Most back pain improves with simple steps you can take on your own, including resting your back, avoiding activities that irritate it, and taking aspirin or ibuprofen to help alleviate the pain.
 Continuous, intense back pain, however, might mean you have permanently damaged your discs or nerves.
 Be sure to see your doctor if your back pain, however mild or severe, lasts more than a few weeks without improvement.
 He or she can help identify the cause of the pain and recommend ways to resolve it or prevent it from worsening.

-Signs of a serious back problem can include:
+Signs of a serious back and neck problem can include:

 - A fever